Covenant House: Services

 Covenant House aids young people facing homelessness and survivors of human trafficking with a number of data-supported programs.
 Their doors are open 24/7 in 34 cities across six countries, and its programs are designed to empower young people to overcome adversity, and achieve independence.
-In 2022, Covenant House provided a total of 730,000 nights of housing for, on average, 2,000 youth each night.
+In 2022, Covenant House provided housing for, on average, 2,000 youth each night.
 Covenant House residential programs cared for 7,700 young people in FY22.

 In addition to food, shelter, and clothing, Covenant House offers outreach, medical and mental health care, education and job readiness programs, workforce development and job placement, substance use treatment and prevention, civil legal aid services, young family programs, transitional and supportive apartment-living programs, and life-skills training.

 Covenant House's doors are always open to all young people who need housing and help, regardless of their race, religion, sexual orientation, or gender identity or expression.
 To achieve this, Covenant House's programs are informed by the True Colors Inclusion Assessment and certified by Praesidium.